ramyvictor/XrmDocumentationGenerator/README.md

 The primary purpose of this repository is to showcase the output of the CLI.
 Here, you can find an example of documents that have been generated from a solution containing Account and Case tables.

-XrmDocumentationGeneratorCLI is a dotnet tool that generates PowerApps documentation for your Microsoft Dataverse solutions.
-It simplifies the documentation process and helps you keep track of your solution's components.

 ## Install